CotoSoft/cotoscript/README.md

 # cotoscript
-JavaScript upside down super-language that compiles into JavaScript.
+JavaScript upside down super-language that compiles into JavaScript... or not.